-Pricing and the Law
+Pricing Obligations in the Australian Consumer Law

-Pricing is important in the ACL because accurate prices assist consumers to make informed decisions in the marketplace.
-At law, prices must be clear and correct so that they do not mislead consumers.
-A price must represent the total price of a product or service.
-Some retailers are also required to display unit prices on their shelf labels.
-Further, advertisements for a retailer must not leave consumers with a false impression as regards pricing.
+In Australia, consumer law is principally governed by the Australian Consumer Law (ACL).
+The ACL requires prices to be clear and correct so that they do not mislead consumers, and to represent the total price of the product or service.
+Additionally, advertisements must not leave consumers with a false impression as regards pricing.

-The ACL also includes regulations as to augment consumer protections overall.
-In the marketplace, it is typically consumers who have less power, particularly vis-à-vis large retailers.
-In ensuring that there are clear rules about pricing and pricing practices, the ACL bolsters consumers’ rights.
-It also deters businesses from engaging in less than ideal pricing practices.
+Correct pricing is important because accurate prices help consumers make informed decisions in the marketplace.
+The ACL puts these consumer protections around pricing into place because consumers generally have less power compared to large retailers.
+In ensuring that there are clear rules about pricing and pricing practices, the ACL deters businesses from engaging in less-than-ideal pricing practices.

-- The retailer states that prices will vary by region;
+- the retailer states that prices will vary by region;

-- Another price completely obscures the relevant price;
+- another price completely obscures the relevant price;

-- The retailer provides a unit price; or
+- the retailer provides a unit price; or

-- The retailer gives the price in a foreign currency.
+- the retailer gives the price in a foreign currency.

 If a retailer wishes to change the displayed price of a product in a catalogue or advertisement, they must:

-- Retract the display price; and
+- retract the display price; and

 Retailers should be careful of advertising prices in a ‘two-price comparison’ manner.
 This kind of pricing includes:

-- A retailer advertising a previous price with ‘Was/Now‘ or ‘Strike Through’ or specifies a dollar amount or percentage saving;
+- a retailer advertising a previous price with ‘Was/Now‘ or ‘Strike Through’ or specifies a dollar amount or percentage saving;

-- Cost or wholesale price;
+- cost or wholesale price;

-- Competitor’s price; or
+- competitor’s price; or

-- With the recommended retail price.
+- the recommended retail price.

 This kind of advertising can easily mislead customers as to the savings they can achieve.
 For example, a ‘was/now’ advertisement could mislead a consumer if the retailer did not sell the product at the ‘before’ price in a reasonable period before the sale.